DealsLog in

 The Benefits of Digital Orthopedic Workflows for Clinics

-Today, digital technologies such as 3D scanning, orthopedic CAD design, cloud-based collaboration, and manufacturing-ready file development are transforming how clinics manage patient cases and deliver custom orthopedic products.
+Today, technologies such as 3D foot scanning, orthopedic CAD design, cloud-based collaboration, and manufacturing-ready CAD file development are helping clinics streamline operations while maintaining a high level of customization and precision.

-What Is a Digital Orthopedic Workflow?
+What Is a Digital Orthotic Workflow?

-A typical workflow may include:
+A typical digital orthopedic workflow may include:

 • 3D foot scanning